oulibouli/chatop_backend/readme.md

 To get access to all the APIs :

-1. Use the `POST` /api/auth/register endpoint from the `register-controller`.
+1. Use the `POST` /api/auth/register endpoint from `Authentication`.
 2. Copy the token value from the `Response body`.
 3. Click on the `Authorize` button.
 4. Paste the token value into the field.